Charges for school activities and trips

 Schools are permitted to charge for the cost of board and lodging during residential school trips.
 This cost must not exceed the actual cost of the provision.

 Where the trip takes place wholly, or mainly, during school hours children whose parents are in receipt of the following support payments will, in addition to having a free school lunch entitlement, also be entitled to the remission of these charges:

 - Income support

 - Income-based jobseeker's allowance (but not contribution-based JSA)

 - Income-related employment and support allowance (but not contribution-based ESA)

 - Support under part VI of the Immigration and Asylum Act 1999

-- Child Tax Credit but only if your HM Revenue and Custom assessed annual income is less than £16,190, and you are not entitled to Working Tax Credit.
-If you are entitled to Working Tax Credit you will not be eligible for free school meals as well.
+- Child tax credit, but only if your HM Revenue and Custom-assessed annual income is less than £16,190, and you are not entitled to working tax credit.
+If you're entitled to working tax credit you will not be eligible for free school meals as well

-If you are receiving Working Tax Credit during the 4 week period immediately after your employment ceased, or after you start to work less than 16 hours per week, your children will be entitled to free school meals for that 4 week period.
+If you're receiving working tax credit during the four-week period immediately after your employment ceased, or after you start to work less than 16 hours per week, your children will be entitled to free school meals for that four week period.
 Proof of this will be required.